4d/docs/website/translated_docs/es/Tags/tags.md

 ### `<!--#4DLOOP array-->`

-This syntax makes a loop for each array item.
+Esta sintaxis hace un bucle para cada elemento del array.
 The array current item is increased when each code portion is repeated.

 > This syntax cannot be used with two dimension arrays.
 In this case, it is better to combine a method with nested loops.